gfk-ba/meteor-server-cookies/README.md

 ------------

 1. Upon page load, the server-cookies package will call a server method, which returns a unique token identifying the client and creates a document in the 'cookieToken' collection, that will be used to store the cookies for the connected client.
-2. On the client side the token is used for two things:
+2. Using an injected script tag, a web request is made to the '/cookieToken' end-point registered by this package, along with the token as a parameter.
+The request will carry the client's cookies in its headers, which will be stored in the 'cookieToken' document identified by the token.
-  a.
-A subscription is created with the sole purpose of detecting client disconnects on the server side, so that the corresponding 'cookieToken' document will be cleaned up.
+3. A subscription is created with the sole purpose of detecting client disconnects on the server side, so that the corresponding 'cookieToken' document will be cleaned up.
 The reactive computation for this subscription is stopped immediately after it is created.
-  b.
-Using an injected script tag, a web request is made to the '/cookieToken' end-point registered by this package, along with the token as a parameter.
-The request will carry the client's cookies in its headers, which will be stored in the 'cookieToken' document identified by the token.
-3. After the cookie-token web request is finished, the function `ServerCookies.ready()` will return `true` on the client.
+4. After the cookie-token web request is finished, the function `ServerCookies.ready()` will return `true` on the client.
 On the server `ServerCookies.retrieve(this)` will return the connected client's cookies, when called from within a Meteor method.

 Credits